 The course is designed to be studied part time, so all lectures are held in the evening - after work.
-Lectures are also held on weekends to facilitate lecture attendance by those living in regional and rural areas.
+Lectures are also taped to facilitate 'virtual' lecture attendance by those living in regional and rural areas.
+Weekend schools are held twice a semester for all students to facilitate questions, review, problem solving practice and student networking.

-The course provides an opportunity to succeed which many have taken with a qualification in law.
+The course provides an opportunity to succeed which many have taken.